SmokinCaterpillar/pypet/doc/source/manual/tutorial.rst

 This function will be automatically called when all single runs are completed.
 The post-processing function has to take at least two arguments.
 First one is the trajectory, second one is the list of results.
-This list actually contains **three-dimensional** tuples.
-First entry of the tuple is the index of the run as an integer, second entry is the result returned by our job-function ``run_neuron`` in the corresponding run, and the third contains a dictionary with additional information about the run.
-This encompasses information like the name of the run, the runtime, etc.
+This list actually contains two-dimensional tuples.
+First entry of the tuple is the index of the run as an integer, and second entry is the result returned by our job-function ``run_neuron`` in the corresponding run.
+Be aware that since we use multiprocessing, the list is not ordered according to the run indices, but according to the time the single runs did actually finish.
-The structure is equivalent to the dictionary returned by :func:`~pypet.trajectory.Trajectory.f_get_run_information`.
-Be aware that since we use multiprocessing, the list of tuples is not ordered according to the run indices, but according to the time the single runs did actually finish.

 .. code-block:: python